BrewBlox/brewblox-documentation/docs/user/all_blocks.md

 ### DS2408 Chip
 The DS2408 is used on the Motor Valve Expansion board.
-It has 8 pins, which can be used by two Motor Valve blocks: each Motor Valve requires four pins.
+It has 8 pins, which can be used by 8 Digital Actuator blocks, or by two Motor Valve blocks: each Motor Valve requires four pins.

 This block is added by clicking 'Discover new OneWire block' in the Spark service page menu.

-Technically, you can connect Digital Actuators to DS2408 Chips.
-There is an [issue](https://github.com/Brewblox/brewblox-firmware/issues/152) on the backlog for improving the distinction between DS2408 chips that are used for valves, and those used for actuators.

 ### Motor Valve
 The *Motor Valve* functions like a Digital Actuator, but is a special block to be used with our Motor Valve expansion board and the DS2408 Block.